-It’s fine if you have a job based outside of Greece, but the country itself is still hurting financially.
-The internet speeds leave a lot to be desired, the trains and buses have regular strikes and outages (I made some new friends the other night waiting an hour for buses that never came thanks to a spontaneous protest), and there’s a constant line at every ATM in my neighborhood.
+Life also isn’t as convenient here as in other European cities.
+The internet speeds leave a lot to be desired, the trains and buses have regular strikes and outages (I made some new friends recently waiting an hour for buses that never came thanks to a spontaneous protest), and there’s a constant line at every ATM in my neighborhood.

 It’s just a cultural thing.
 In Greece (and Split, Croatia, which is another great digital nomad city), you go drink coffee to socialize and relax and maybe play some backgammon and smoke endless cigarettes and pet the stray white cat who lives under one of the tables, not to peck away on a screen.
 But you’ll see a few fellow writers perched at cafes once in a while too.